Pioneer Values in Willa Cather's My Antonia

 Combining the study of history and literature, the goal of these activities is to guide students in a self-directed exploration of how Cather's novel interprets and represents the values of fortitude, hard work, and faithfulness that we associate with pioneer life.
 How does literary form affect the ways readers perceive and interpret these values?
 How does literary form shape our perception of history?
 To help students explore these questions in some detail, this lesson begins with a brief review of key historical topics.
 Subsequent activities ask students to work together to analyze how our perception of these historical and social contexts is shaped by the style and form of My Antonia.

-In her novel My Antonia, how does Willa Cather represent and interpret the values of fortitude, hard work, and faithfulness that we associate with pioneer life?
+How are the values of fortitude, hard work, and faithfulness that we associate with pioneer life presented and interpreted?

-Understand the relationship between the historical settling of the American Great Plains and the values of the settlers that enabled them to succeed as settlers
+Examine the relationship between the historical settling of the American Great Plains and the actions of settlers.

-Understand how literary form influences our perception of content and meaning.
+Analyze the relationship between literary form and perception of content and meaning.